-- 1. Guidelines for scoring entries are provided below.
-Data Entry is done on shore. - 2.
-After each competitors run each judge independently and legibly, record the score for each rider in each subjective category relative to that judge's scores in each category given to the benchmark competitor. - 3.
-Judges should sum the total of each subjective category on the scoring sheet.
-10 points per category, maximum total per judge is 50 points - 4.
+1. Guidelines for scoring entries are provided below.
+Data Entry is done on shore.

+- 2. After each competitors run each judge independently and legibly, record the score for each rider in each subjective category relative to that judge's scores in each category given to the benchmark competitor. - 3.
+Judges should sum the total of each subjective category on the scoring sheet. - 4.
 At the end of each Division, or each heat of a division, each judge will give his score sheets to the scribe and place them in the provided envelope.
 It is the scribe's responsibility to turn in the envelope to the dock starter or Chief judge. - 5.
-The chief judge or designated representative shall input data from each Judge's scoring sheet into the WSWS Excel spreadsheet.

-6. Division scores to be posted within 2 hours of the end of the last rider of that division.
+The chief judge or designated representative shall input data from each Judge's scoring sheet into the WSWS Excel spreadsheet. - 6.
+Division scores to be posted within 2 hours of the end of the last rider of that division.